tewarid/tewarid.github.io/_posts/2019/2019-08-01-use-semistandard-to-lint-typescript-code.md

 ---
 # Use semistandard to lint TypeScript code

-semistandard is a fork of standard thats allows semicolons at end of statements.
+semistandard is a fork of standard that allows semicolons at end of statements.
 The following Docker file illustrates how to run semistandard using Docker

 ```Dockerfile
 FROM node:lts-alpine AS base